-Per wedding research company The Wedding Report, the average cost of a wedding in Pennsylvania in 2020 was $23,025.
-In 2019, it was significantly higher—around $27,100.
+Per wedding research company The Wedding Report, the average cost of a wedding in Pennsylvania in 2019 and 2020 was roughly $23,500 and $20,200 respectively.
+In 2021, it was significantly higher—around $26,400.
 Of course, costs will vary significantly based on guest count, décor decisions, catering choices, and location.

 When to Get Married in Pennsylvania

 Pennsylvania is truly a four-season destination when it comes to weddings, with the settings to match.
 In the spring, summer, and well into fall, there are numerous gardens, farms, vineyards, and even summer camps with beautiful outdoor spaces for your celebration.
 As one of the oldest states in the country—Pennsylvania was first settled in 1682 and was the second state to enter the Union— there are also plenty of historic estates and buildings to choose from.

 Come colder months, you can opt for a rustic lodge in a woodsy destination (think: the Laurel Highlands or the Pocono Mountains), or choose a city ballroom or museum.
 “One of my favorite weddings to date was for a couple who got married just before the holidays at the Philadelphia Museum of Art,” says Norcross.
 “We added plenty of greenery, lights, and candles.
 The end result was celebratory and stunning.”

 How to Get Married in Pennsylvania